Domain name registrar: Domain name transfer

 After this process, the new registrar is the domain name's designated registrar.
 The process may take about five days.
 In some cases, the old registrar may intentionally delay the transfer as long as allowable.
 After transfer, the domain cannot be transferred again for 60 days, except back to the previous registrar.
+At the ICANN 82 meeting in March 2025, this 60-day transfer lock policy was eliminated, replaced with a 30-day lock period for new registrations or transfers, effective following implementation within 18 months.

-It is unwise to attempt to transfer a domain immediately before it expires.
-In some cases, a transfer can take up to 14 days, meaning that the transfer may not complete before the registration expires.
+If an attempt is made to transfer a domain immediately before it expires, a transfer can in some cases take up to 14 days, meaning that the transfer may not complete before the registration expires.
 This could result in loss of the domain name registration and failure of the transfer.
-To avoid this, end users should either transfer well before the expiration date, or renew the registration before attempting the transfer.
+To avoid this, end users could either transfer well before the expiration date, or renew the registration before attempting the transfer.

 If a domain registration expires, irrespective of the reason, it can be difficult, expensive, or impossible for the original owner to get it back.
 After the expiration date, the domain status often passes through several management phases, often for a period of months; usually it does not simply become generally available.

 Transfer scams

 The introduction of a shared registry system opened up the previous domain registration monopoly to new entities known as registrars, which were qualified by ICANN to do business.
 Many registrars had to compete with each other, and although some companies offered value added services or used viral marketing, others, such as VeriSign and the Domain Registry of America attempted to trick customers to switch from their current registrar using a practice known as domain slamming.

 Many of these transfer scams involve a notice sent in the mail, fax, or e-mail.
-Some scammers contact end-users by telephone (because the contact information is available through WHOIS) to obtain more information.
-These notices would include information publicly available from the WHOIS database to add to the look of authenticity.
+Some scammers contact end-users by telephone (because the contact information is available through WHOIS or Registration Data Directory Services for RDAP) to obtain more information.
+These notices would include information publicly available from the WHOIS or RDAP database to add to the look of authenticity.
 The text would include legalese to confuse the end user into thinking that it is an official binding notice.
 Scam registrars go after domain names that are expiring soon or have recently expired.
-Domain name expiry dates are readily available via WHOIS.
+Domain name expiry dates are readily available via WHOIS or RDAP.

+End-users can use domain privacy services which redact contact information and change it with ones provided by the services.

 Drop catcher

-A drop catcher is a domain name registrar who offers the service of attempting to quickly register a given domain name for a customer if that name becomes available—that is, to "catch" a "dropped" name—when the domain name's registration expires and is then deleted, either because the registrant abandons the domain or because the registrant did not renew the registration prior to deletion.
+A drop catcher is a domain name registrar that offers the service of attempting to quickly register a given domain name for a customer if that name becomes available—that is, to "catch" a "dropped" name—when the domain name's registration expires and is then deleted, either because the registrant abandons the domain or because the registrant did not renew the registration prior to deletion.